 This narrow canyon, close to the place which is marked on maps as "The Lone Ranger Canyon", is where John Wayne gets ambushed in Westward Ho!
 Yak Canutt stages some nice falls, so Wayne could shoot down the ambushers.

-1937 saw him back in the red dust for I Cover the War, although just for a small amount of location time in April.
+When John Wayne returned the following year, in 1937, the Universal picture I Cover the War used the very same area that had seen action in King of the Pecos.
 The Alabama Hills doubled for rugged Middle Eastern terrain.
-Imported palm trees helped sustain the illusion that Wayne was acting in the middle of the Arabian Desert.
+Imported palm trees helped sustain the illusion that Wayne was acting in the middle of the Arabian Desert....

 Since this John Wayne movie went down in the books as a dud, the excellent production artwork went largely unnoticed, even though the production designers Carrol Clark and Albert S. D'Agostino had a number of Hollywood classics to their credit, amont them King Kong, Mary Poppins, and The Thing.
 The impressive camp of the construction crew was built onsite, most notably...